Skip to content

 By the time a buyer says 'pricing,' they're rarely asking about the number itself.
 The real question is usually scope, rollout timing, internal approval, or who has to defend the spend.

 Use these when pricing is the active question in a real deal.
 They focus on framing the tradeoff for the next decision-maker.
-For earlier stages, see the full sales follow-up hub.
+For earlier stages, see the sales call follow-up templates, post-demo follow-up templates, or the full sales follow-up hub.

 What a pricing follow-up actually has to do